CrazyCoder613/awesome-vue/README.md

 - [fine-mq](https://github.com/nash403/fine-mq) - A fine API to manage media queries in JS with ease and first-class integration with VueJS as a plugin.
 - [vue-responsive-components](https://github.com/Kelin2025/vue-responsive-components) - Create responsive components with `ResizeObserver`.
 - [vue-screen-size](https://github.com/johndatserakis/vue-screen-size) - Get easy and reactive access to the width and height of your screen.
+- [vue-provide-responsive](https://github.com/CyberAP/vue-provide-responsive) - Breakpoint-based responsive helpers using Provide\Inject with SSR support
 - [vue-container-query-2](https://github.com/Mehdi-Hp/vue-container-query-2#readme) - Smart vue plugin for working with css container query.
-- [vue-component-media-queries](https://github.com/CyberAP/vue-component-media-queries) - MatchMedia component library for Vue.

 #### Form